HuskyFromAlaska/HuskyFromAlaska/README.md

 **`Modern Backend developer`**

-Hey wassup everyone.
-I'm Leonid from Russia and i'm an backend developer.
-I'm still learning as a programmer, working on improving my coding skills and exploring new technologies.
-Sometimes I try to come up with new projects from scratch.
+Hey everyone, my name is Leonid, and I'm a backend developer.
+I used to work as a network engineer and security systems analyst, but now I'm focused on software development and learning new, exciting technologies.

 ---